Code of Conduct

 - Will be dressed appropriately for their relevant duties and shall be identifiable to customers at all times.

-Maroondah City Council has provided these sporting, aquatic and leisure venues for the enjoyment of the community on a user pays basis.
-All persons entering a Maroondah Leisure venue are considered to be a patron of the venue are obliged to follow the relevant code of conduct.
+Maroondah City Council has provided these facilities (such as Aquahub, Aquanation and Croydon Memorial Pool) for the enjoyment of the community on a user pays basis.
+All persons entering the confines of the facilities are considered to be patrons of that facility and must follow the relevant code of conduct.